aleksandar-stanisavljevic/Pogodi-broj/README.md

 During the game there is a small help that tells the player whether the selected number is less than or greater than the randomly selected number or outside the defined range of numbers.

-When the player guesses the number, the message CESTITAM appears on the screen and from which attempt he guessed the number.
+When the player guesses the number, the message CONGRATULATIONS! appears on the screen and from which attempt he guessed the number.